Arceveti/SM64-v2/README.md

 - [LLL Fire Bars use oBehParams2ndByte to determine their length](https://i.imgur.com/SC3FK5J.png) (Arceveti)

 **HUD/Gameplay QoL:**
-- Slightly modified version of Reonu Cam 3 (Reonu, Arceveti) *
+- Slightly modified version of Reonu Cam 3 (Reonu) *
 - Signs and NPCs are easier to talk to (Arceveti) *
 - An "A" is shown above an object or NPC when Mario is able to talk to it (Arceveti) *
 - Number of Red Coins collected is displayed on the HUD (Arceveti) *